Updated on 03-09-2022

 Tiger is of the most important animal that is displayed on the

-Pashupati seal of Indus Valley Civilisation.
+Pashupati seal of Indus Valley Civilization.
 Tiger is a carnivore’s animal and

 its survival.
 The Indian wildlife protection act of 1972 enables government to